Frequently Asked Questions

 19) What academic resources are available?

 - Peer and Professional Tutoring is available for every academic subject.

-- A Writing Center which assists students when they have writing assignments.
+- The Writing Center is available to assist students when they have writing assignments.

-- Peer Assisted Study Sessions which targets historically difficult classes.
+- Peer Assisted Study Sessions are avaialble, which targets historically difficult classes.
 These sessions are lead by students who have taken the course and have done well in it.